Face-to-Face: Schools & Community Program

 - Australia’s refugee policies

-The refugee speakers share personal stories of their journey to safety and give students the opportunity to learn face-to-face about refugees, their experiences and their contributions to Australia.
+Refugee ambassadors share personal stories of their journeys to safety and give students the opportunity to learn face-to-face about refugees, their experiences and their contributions to Australia.

-Incursions can be delivered as a one-hour interactive presentation or two-hour workshop incorporating small group activities.
+Incursions can be delivered as one-hour interactive presentations or two-hour workshops incorporating small group activities.
 Both presentations and workshops are brought to life with visual support material.

-The presentation package includes a comprehensive Resource Guide for teachers containing links to lesson plans, follow-up activities and further reading, as well as information on how to support and advocate for people from refugee backgrounds.
+The school presentation packages include a comprehensive Resource Guide for teachers containing links to lesson plans, follow-up activities and further reading, as well as information on how to support and advocate for people from refugee backgrounds.

-Thousands of students, parents and teachers have participated in our presentation sessions and workshops since it was launched in February 2014.
-Here is what secondary and primary school students said after participating in the Face to Face program:
+Thousands of students, parents and teachers have participated in our presentations and workshops since the program was launched in February 2014.
+Here is what secondary and primary school students said after participating in the Face-to-Face program: